 Today was a rather interesting day.
 We had history class this morning and it wasn’t so bad.
 Talked about the Berlin Monuments and Nazi Architecture, at least at the part that I was there.
 I blogged about how the Nazi party established a new culture through architecture in just a few years and it took 50+ years to undo this and reestablish a new culture of architecture for the city of Berlin.
 Kind of crazy.
 We took a little coffee break half way through, so we all filed down the stairwell and swooped down upon the coffee and foccocia.
 I leaned over and told Denver that if we just stopped class here, that’d be fine with me.
 Not five minutes later, he is cutting some bread and slices his finger.
 Oops.
 At first, we just think that it is a small cut, so he goes to wash off the blood and someone gets a first aid kit with band-aids.
 The only problem was that it didn’t stop bleeding.
 We took him into the kitchen where they had more first aid stuff and he is leaning on the sink and suddenly begins to faint!
 So the villa staff lay him down and prop up his feet so that the blood in his legs will return to his torso and one of the staff tells me to make him some sugar water.
 Silvia, the villa administrator, calls and finds a pharmacy that is open and we take a taxi over to get some “sterile strips” and have his blood pressure checked, and it was 104/52 – pretty low.
 So for lunch Cristina, the cook, makes sure that he has some form of meat to replenish his blood iron.
 The staff did an excellent job with the situation – they knew what to do and did so quickly.
 As for why he fainted, I think that it was because he is so tall and lanky, plus the sight of the blood and knowledge that it wasn’t stopping.
 The sugar water, I learned was to get his blood sugar back up – another reason why he fainted.

-And all of this went on during the second half of class – which I missed and it’s fine with me.
+all of this went on during the second half of class – which I missed and it’s

 The Pine Cone: The Ave. to Success?